Menu Close

 How to Choose a Hospice Care Provider

-Once families have identified and accepted the need for hospice care, they should consider several factors when choosing a provider.
-They might start by asking their healthcare providers for recommendations or searching online resources.
+Once a patient and their family has identified and accepted the need for hospice care, they should consider several factors when choosing a hospice provider.
+They might start by asking their health care providers for recommendations or search online resources.
 It is crucial to research any hospice care facility before committing.
-Compassus, for example, makes information about its services readily available to potential patients.
+Compassus makes information about its services readily available to potential patients.

 How to Choose a Hospice Care Provider